-The automaker's two-brand, two-distribution system is meant to maximize pickup truck market presence, assisting with the automaker's goal of "designing, building, and selling the world's best vehicles."
+The automaker's two-brand, the two-distribution system is meant to maximize pickup truck market presence, assisting with the automaker's goal of "designing, building, and selling the world's best vehicles."

 New Features for 2011 Sierra HD & Silverado HD

-All-new, fully boxed frames add strength for increased durability and improved ride and handling.
+All-new, fully-boxed frames add strength for increased durability and improved ride and handling.

 The Vortec 6.0L V-8 gas engine with variable valve timing (VVT) is standard on all GMC Sierra 2500HD/3500HD and Chevrolet 2500HD/3500HD models, with a strengthened version of the Hydra-Matic six-speed automatic transmission.